Contact Us | Search

 Project Dates: May 2021- January 2024

-This research investigates conditions within a community conservation area (CCA) in a southern African savanna area.
-CCAs with tourism partnerships (cf Naidoo et al 2016) are touted as a mechanism to support alternative livelihoods and reduce vulnerability while increasing wildlife protection in a landscape.
-Yet the claim of CCAs effectively supporting adaptive capacity (AC) is tenuous.
-Revenue is mostly returned at the community level, while economic variation occurs at the household level, where costs of living with wildlife differ according to land and natural resource use—a challenging scale mismatch (Blaikie 2006).
-Within rural communities, socioeconomic conditions are not homogeneous, and aggregate descriptions may not be representative of all households (King & Peralvo 2010).
-It is important to investigate alternative vulnerability models to capture the sources of AC and resilience, while allowing for agency within decision-making.
+Community conservation areas (CCAs) with tourism partnerships in the southern African savanna area are touted as a mechanism to support alternative livelihoods and reduce vulnerability while increasing wildlife protection in a landscape.
+Yet the claim that CCAs effectively support adaptive capacity is tenuous.
+Revenue is mostly returned at the community level, while economic variation occurs at the household level, where costs of living with wildlife differ according to land and natural resource use—a challenging scale mismatch.
+Within rural communities, socioeconomic conditions are not homogeneous, and aggregate descriptions may not be representative of all households.
+It is important to investigate alternative vulnerability models to capture the sources of adaptive capacity and resilience.

-The research will provide insights into a critical issue in southern Africa: how to accommodate the development and livelihood needs of communities that are tasked with sharing the landscape with wildlife in need of conservation.
-By providing insights into AC in rural communities, this research should inform several of USAID’s Southern Africa Mission objectives related to poverty alleviation, food insecurity, enhanced governance, and environmental sustainability.
+The research provided insights into a critical issue in southern Africa: how to accommodate the development and livelihood needs of communities that are tasked with sharing the landscape with wildlife in need of conservation.
+This research should inform several of USAID’s Southern Africa Mission objectives related to poverty alleviation, food insecurity, enhanced governance, and environmental sustainability.

 Back to PEER Cycle 9 Grant Recipients